 The Milky Way above SkyMapper at Siding Spring Observatory (Credit: Kwon O Chul, used with permission)

-The SkyMapper telescope itself was constructed by EOS.
-It has a modified Cassegrain design, featuring a:
+The SkyMapper telescope itself has a modified Cassegrain design, featuring a:

 1.35m primary mirror,

 0.71m secondary (on a 5 axis hexapod mount),